 Interested contributors should read through currently posted stories on the website as they are the best guide for formatting and writing style.

 Community members who would like to contribute should contact Jessica Beyer at know [at] uw [dot] edu for more information.
-People are welcome to either submit a fully complete story with images for consideration or notify JSIS Correspondence of an upcoming trip.
+People are welcome to either submit a fully complete story with images for consideration or begin a conversation with JSIS Correspondence about a potential post.